This is a true story and I'm

 our 'follow the leader' trek.
 I concentrated intently step by step as we made

-this for 3 hours the distance between us gradually lengthened.
-Then, ahead to
+for 3 hours the distance between us gradually lengthened.
+Then, ahead to our

 I lost sight of my guide as he turned a bend in the coast.
 Firmly and thankfully on dry land I asked a ranch hand who was walking nearby to drive me home.